EU leaders endorse joint ammo purchases for Ukraine

 “Taking into account the security and defense interests of all member states, the European Council welcomes the agreement … to deliver ground-to-ground and artillery ammunition to Ukraine and, if requested, missiles,” the meeting’s conclusions on Ukraine read.

 Ukrainian President Volodymyr Zelenskyy thanked leaders for the initiative earlier during a video call.
-According to a diplomat with direct knowledge of the conversation, Zelenskyy spoke from a moving train as he visited besieged Ukrainian cities.
+According to a diplomat with direct knowledge of the conversation, Zelenskyy spoke from a moving train as he visited front-line areas

 The diplomat, who could not be identified because discussions took place behind closed doors, said Zelenskyy also asked leaders to deliver modern aircraft and long-range missiles to help Ukraine’s resistance.